kryptx/palmetto/README.md

 ### Personal Identity Provider (PIP)

+A Personal Identity Provider is a service which includes at least one pair of endpoints dedicated to an individual user which enable client applications to retrieve information about that user.

-The PIP should implement an endpoint for each user which will be used to retrieve data (via POST) when a valid authorization code is provided.
+The PIP must implement one endpoint for each user which will be used to retrieve data (via POST) when a valid authorization code is provided.
+This endpoint **is** that user's **Palmetto ID**.

-Relative to each such endpoint should be a corresponding `/authorize` endpoint that will ensure the user's presence (via whatever means the PIP implementer wishes).
+Relative to each such endpoint must exist a corresponding `/authorize` endpoint that will ensure the user's presence (via whatever means the PIP implementer wishes).

 Once the user decides whether to grant access, they are redirected to the `next` url that was provided in the authorization request.